Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Methods

 According to Eqs.~\ref{rho_ccbh} and \ref{rho_polynomial}, the energy density of the dark energy component is modified as:

-where $\rho_{0\mathrm{DE}}$ is the current energy density of the dark energy component induced by CCBHs.
+where $\rho_{0\mathrm{DE}}$ is the current energy density of SdSDE.
 It is determined by the other cosmological parameters as

 From Eq.~\ref{mass_eff}, the total baryon energy density is conserved in this model, since the baryonic mass incorporated into black hole formation is conserved as the conventional black hole mass.
-Therefore, the number of free parameters in the CCBH model remains the same as in the standard $\Lambda$CDM model.
+Therefore, the number of free parameters in the SdSDE model remains the same as in the standard $\Lambda$CDM model.

-For the Markov Chain Monte Carlo (MCMC) analysis, I adopt flat priors for the cosmological parameters, as listed in Table~\ref{tab_priors}.
-I use the Planck 2018 low-$\ell$ and high-$\ell$ temperature and polarization data \cite{Planck:2019nip, Planck:2018vyg}, and also include CMB lensing data \cite{Planck:2018lbu}, DESI DR2 BAO data \cite{DESI:2025fii}, and Union3 supernova data \cite{2025ApJ...986..231R}.
+For the Markov Chain Monte Carlo (MCMC) analysis, we adopt flat priors for the cosmological parameters, as listed in Table~\ref{tab_priors}.
+We use the Planck 2018 low-$\ell$ and high-$\ell$ temperature and polarization data \cite{Planck:2019nip, Planck:2018vyg}, and also include CMB lensing data \cite{Planck:2018lbu}, DESI DR2 BAO data \cite{DESI:2025fii}, and Union3 supernova data \cite{2025ApJ...986..231R}.

 MCMC sampling is terminated when convergence is achieved according to the Gelman–Rubin criterion \cite{10.1214/ss/1177011136}, with condition $R-1 < 0.01$ applied to all runs.